Truckload slumps while LTL manages stability through pricing discipline

 Whats App Image 2024 01 23 At 2 59 56 Pm Headshot

-The freight market appears to be in stasis, caused by prolonged low demand as businesses hold off to see how trade policies progress, according to a report.
+The freight market appears to be in stasis caused by prolonged low demand with businesses holding off to see how trade policies progress, according to a recent report.

-The TD Cowen/AFS Freight Index, which analyzed freight data from 1,800 clients of all sizes and industries, indicated the variance between truckload and less-than-truckload demand.
-While TL carriers continue to see weak demand, LTL carriers display pricing strength amid economic factors.
+The TD Cowen/AFS Freight Index, which analyzed freight data from 1,800 clients of all sizes and industries, indicated truckload carriers continue to see weak demand while LTL carriers display pricing strength amid economic factors.

-According to the index, truckload data showed weakened trends.
-In Q2, average truckload linehaul cost per shipment increased 1.7% quarter-over-quarter, driven by a 1.8% increase in miles per shipment, potentially signaling stable market behaviors, the report noted.
+In Q2, the average truckload linehaul cost per shipment increased 1.7% quarter-over-quarter, driven by a 1.8% increase in miles per shipment, potentially signaling stablizing market behaviors, the report noted.

 Cost per shipment and miles per shipment typically track closely together as they’re often directly linked, explained Mingshu Bates, chief analytics officer, AFS Logistics.